csc-training/summerschool/application-design/docs/01_design_choices.md

 # Version control

 - Version control is the single most important software development tool
-- Git is nowadays ubiquitous, Subversion (SVN) was more common but is less versatile
+- Git is nowadays ubiquitous, Subversion (SVN) was more common but is less popular now
 - Additional tools in web services (GitHub, GitLab, Bitbucket)
     - Forking
     - Issue tracking